📜Check the status of the reintroduced EARN IT Act.

 “The bill as it’s drafted does a bizarre and alarming end run around normal legislative or even agency rule-making processes,” said Pfefferkorn, giving the attorney general “the keys for deciding what rules apply on the Internet.”

 If government is allowed to screen all messages en masse, they’ll be able to outlaw encryption: it will get in their way.
-If service providers can be compelled to screen all messages according to a government ruleset, the costs borne may easily be passed on to users in an otherwise free service.
+If service providers can be compelled to screen all messages according to a government ruleset, the costs borne may easily be passed on to users in an otherwise free (or downgraded) service.
 If the government can legally hold a service provider responsible for the content of messages sent by others, the only service providers left will be those in lockstep with government surveillance.
-And you and I will pay for those services with both our money and our silence—we’ll be too afraid to say what we think.
+And you and I will pay for those services with cold dead silence—we’ll be too afraid to say what we think.

 The inmates are running the asylum.
-The lunacy doesn’t run along party lines, but along government fault lines.
+The lunacy doesn’t run along party faction lines but along government fault lines.
 If you and I refuse to take encryption seriously by refusing to take matters into our own hands, we can expect lunatics like Barr to permanently bar our right to speak.
-Thugs like Clinton, Trump, Graham and Blumenthal are fine with you and I living in a world like that, but I’m not.
+Thugs like Clinton, Trump, Graham and Blumenthal are fine with you and I living in a world of constant government oversight, but I’m not.

 I hope you’re not either.